Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 Nguom Ngao Cave

-Visitors will have the chance to delve further into the cave by boat, encountering cliffs to climb, rafts to navigate, and streams to wade through in the darkness.
-These additions promise even more unforgettable and thrilling experiences for avid explorers and adventurers alike.
+You will have the chance to delve further into the cave by boat, encountering cliffs to climb, rafts to navigate, and streams to wade through in the darkness, and admire stalactites formed from water droplets over millions of years.
+The new route promises even more unforgettable and thrilling experiences for avid explorers and adventurers alike.

 .jpg)